Makima-desu/Makima-desu/README.md

 ### Hi there 👋

+- I use JavaSciprt to make things I think are interesting

 <!--
 **Makima-desu/Makima-desu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.